-And how can you make sure that your audience, content, and the relevance perpetually stay fresh?
+How can you make sure that your audience and content perpetually stay fresh?

-How can you make sure that your marketing campaigns work great for years, not just for a few days before inevitably, hitting the wall?
+And how can you make sure that your marketing campaigns work great for years; not just for a few days before inevitably hitting the wall?

 Of course, there is a way out, but relevance is the key here.
-Only a few businesses are leveraging the Evergreen marketing techniques and staying on top of their marketing amidst all chaos.
+Only a few businesses are leveraging evergreen marketing techniques and staying on top of their marketing amidst all the chaos.

 Some techniques are more relevant to specific businesses than others; some are more relevant at a particular time.

-Chosen the right method, you can reap the desired benefits with relatively less drama and tragedies and fewer coffee cups on your table (fact: excessive coffee is not good for you, especially when you have a long term business plan to focus on).
+Chosen the right method, you can reap the desired benefits with relatively less drama and tragedies and fewer coffee cups on your table (fact: excessive coffee is not good for you, especially when you have a long term evergreen business model to plan).

-The results in such cases are as refreshing and soothing as the picture above.
+The results in such cases are as refreshing and soothing as the picture of the heavens above.